quantum-energy/quantum-energy.github.io/README.md

 3️⃣ Run the Flask App

-Start the server on port 8497:
+Start the server on port 1990:

 python app.py

 4️⃣ Open in Browser

-Open https://obscure-adventure-v6qj7prw54vxfxpxp-1776.app.github.dev to explore the dashboard.

 GitHub Pages automatically serves the dashboard for public access.
 No extra configuration needed—just push your updates to the repository, and they’ll go live.